uvray46/Capstone-2-Supply-Chain-Forecasting/README.md

 > * Incorporating Additional Data: Future work could include additional economic indicators, such as trade volumes and foreign direct investment (FDI), to further enhance model accuracy.
 > * Advanced Modeling Techniques: Exploring models like XGBoost, LightGBM, or neural networks could provide even better predictions and uncover deeper insights.
 > * Real-time Analytics: Implementing the model in a real-time analytics platform could enable continuous monitoring and optimization of supply chain processes.

-# 7. Final Predictions
-The final model is ready to be used for revenue forecasting and supply chain optimization across different countries.

-# Usage Guidelines
-> * Input Requirements: The model requires up-to-date economic and logistics data to generate accurate predictions.
-> * Expected Output: Predictions will include estimated revenue, along with insights into the most influential factors driving economic performance.

-*For the final predictions, view the Predictions Notebook.

-# 8. Appendix
-> * Code Repository: Access the full project code on GitHub.
-> * Additional Visualizations: Explore more plots and visual insights in the Appendix.